dpuelz/BicliqueRT/README.md

   return(treatment[,'treat'])
 }

-# Generate a treatment realization and outcome
-Z = design_fn() # randomly get one realization
-Y = out_bassefeller(N, K, Z, tau_main = 0.4, housestruct = housestruct)$Yobs
-# here we assume that potential outcomes are 0.4 higher if an untreated unit is in a cluster
-# with a treated unit compared to in a cluster without any treated unit,
-# i.e., a spillover effect of 0.4 is assumed

 # The exposure function: exposure for each unit i is z_i + \sum_{j \in [i]} z_j where [i] represents the cluster i is in.
 exposure_i = function(z, i) {
   # find the household that i is in